MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 Activation is a separate step.
 If you forget to activate, the server works, but the following error appears when you call an API: "Express Edition will continue to be enforced."

+### Red Hat and CentOS 6/7

+1. Install as root: `sudo su`

+2. Update packages on your system: `yum update`

+3. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
+This example specifies 7.0: `wget http://packages.microsoft.com/config/rhel/7/packages-microsoft-prod.rpm`

+4. Install the server: `yum install microsoft-mlserver-all-9.2.1`

+5. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 ### Ubuntu 14.04 - 16.04

 1. Install as root: `sudo su`

+2. Update packages on your system: `apt-get update`

-2. Set the location of the package repoat the **prod** directory, which contains the Machine Learning Server distribution.
+3. Set the location of the package repoat the **prod** directory, which contains the Machine Learning Server distribution.
 This example specifies 16.04: `wget http://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb`

-3. As a verification step, check whether the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`
+4. As a verification step, check whether the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`

-4. Update packages on your system: `apt-get update`

 5. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`